Overland (TV series): Expeditions

 The project Overland was founded in 1995 with the ambitious aim of tracing a portrait of our planet, exploring the far corners and creating an exceptional diary broadcast on Rai.
 The numbers of Overland, already today, are impressive: 13 expeditions in 16 years, more than 421,000 km of total mileage (approximately 8 times the circumference of the Earth), covered in over 1460 days travel through 372 borders of countries belonging to the disparate geographical areas and climatic zones of the planet.

 Overland is part of a larger project to Beppe Tenti for the "rediscovery" of the over-land trip.

-With Overland 1, the crossing from Rome to New York was completed in 1996, the focus has shifted to the New World, Overland 2 (New York-Tierra del Fuego-Sao Paulo) crossed from one end to the other of the Americas in 1997.
+With Overland 1, the crossing from Rome to New York was completed in 1996, the focus has shifted to the New World, Overland 2 (New York–Tierra del Fuego–São Paulo) crossed from one end to the other of the Americas in 1997.
 The third expedition, Overland 3, held in 1998, saw the caravan traveling along Africa, the Arabian Peninsula and Europe from the most southerly point of Africa, Cape of Good Hope, to the further north in Europe, the North Cape.
 But the adventure continues and in 1999 with Overland 4 and 5 with the four trucks traveling by Asia.

 In 2002, Overland 6 runs through the Mediterranean and the Sahara.
 Later were broadcast in 2004 Overland 7 - Back in Siberia (extended footage of Overland 1), in 2005 Overland 8 - The rediscovery of the Americas (extended footage of Overland 2), and in 2006 Overland 9 - Three Continents (extended footage of Overland 3).
 Meanwhile, in 2005 Overland 10 discovers a new flavor changing means: traveling by bicycle from Como to Beijing.
 Two years later, the expedition gets the centennial Itala, winner of the first raid in history in 1907 from Beijing to Paris.
 This car was taken of the old museum and kept it together in Overland 11 retraces his steps back a hundred years later, returning to Beijing where he was playing in the company (among other means) of a Fiat 500, which also makes his return to Italy with 500 Overland.
 A small break of a few years and 2010 sees the fulfillment of two expeditions, Overland 12 and 13.